roytrust/programming/ml/ai_azure.md

 ### Computer Vision
 * Describing an image
 * Tagging visual features
 * Detecting objects: identify and locate specific types of object in an image or camera feed.
+Return a class label, probability, and bounding box for each ojbect in the image.
 * Detecting brands
 * Detecting faces
 * Categorizing an image